 To find out what the cost of Abilify will be for you, talk with your doctor, pharmacist, or insurance provider.

-Cost of Abilify vs. Abilify Maintena vs. Abilify Mycite
+Cost of Abilify vs. that of Abilify Maintena, Abilify MyCite, and Abilify Asimtufii

 Abilify is available in different brand-name versions, forms, and strengths.
 Your cost may depend on which brand and dosage your doctor prescribes.